What is All Together Better Sunderland?

 One of the main aims of the partnership is to help people stay out of hospital and as independent as possible, at home (which could be a care home) or, if they have been in hospital, make sure they have the right care and support to help them back on their feet, when they get home.

 All Together Better includes doctors; district nurses; social workers; social care (home assessment and equipment); Age UK Sunderland staff and volunteers; as well as a range of other health professionals like pharmacists and therapists working as one team.
 An important partner is the Sunderland Carers Centre who offers a range of information, advice and support to family members and friends who look after others in a caring role.

-Why do we need this service?
+Why do we need this programme of work?